-The 'recent trend' is defined as the trend in plastic mass in fulmar stomachs over the past 10 years, so in this report: 2008-2017.
+The 'recent trend' is defined as the trend in plastic mass in fulmar stomachs over the past 10 years, so in this report: 2009-2018.
 After the early 2000s, and up to 2014, recent trends were generally described as stable or as potential slow but non-significant decline.
 However, the analyses of the period 2006-2015 based on 372 birds for the first time showed significant declines in both industrial plastics (0.015) and user plastics (p=0.047) although their combined trend did not reach significance (p=0.062).
 The next 10-year analysis over years 2007-2016 (n=374) for the first time demonstrated an overall significant 10 year decline (p=0.04) mainly based on a reduced mass of user plastic debris (p=0.040) but less on industrial plastics (p=0.054).
-Over the current period 2008-2017, the direction of change is still the same, but does not reach significance (Table 4C and Figure 3): p=0.096 for all plastics combined; p=0.057 for industrial plastics and p=0.151 for user plastic waste.
+Over the period 2008-2017 (n=349), the direction of change was still the same, but did not reach significance: p=0.096 for all plastics combined; p=0.057 for industrial plastics and p=0.151 for user plastic waste (Van Franeker & Kühn 2018).
 The loss of significance will in part be related to lower sample sizes in recent years.
-The current 10-year analysis is based on 349 birds, the previous one on 374.
-The direction of change appears to be consistent, but the rate of change is too slow to consistently reach the statistical level of significance within the limited time frame of 10 recent years and the sample size that can be obtained within such period.
+The current 10-year analysis over the 2009-2018 period is based on 343 birds.
+The direction of change is consistently that of less plastics (negative value of t in table 4C), but the rate of change is too slow to reach the statistical level of significance within the limited time frame of 10 recent years and the sample size that can be obtained within such period.

 The new policy relevant addition of EcoQO performance, has led to an added wider perspective of the time periods to be considered in analysing trends.
 This has led to evaluate trends since the start of the international fulmar monitoring in the North Sea triggered by funds from the European Interreg IIIB project Save the North Sea (SNS) in 2002.
-In addition to the test on annual EcoQO percentages, this means we have added also an analysis of the more detailed individual plastic mass data.
-Trends over this 16-year period (Table 4B) are clearer than over the recent 10 years (Table 4C).
-Industrial plastics showed a significant decrease over the 2002-2017 period (p=0.007) also for separate age groups.
+In addition to the test on annual EcoQ percentages, this means we have added also an analysis of the more detailed individual plastic mass data over the years since 2002.
+Trends over this 17-year period (Table 4B) are clearer than over the recent 10 years (Table 4C).
+Industrial plastics showed a significant decrease over the 2002-2018 period (p=0.004) also for separate age groups.
 User plastics showed negative but non-significant slopes of the regression line.
-Combined for all plastics, the non-adult age group showed significant decline (p=0.019) but not so among adults or both age groups combined.
+Combined for all plastics, the non-adult age group showed significant decline (p=0.013) but not so among adults (p=0.089).
+For both age groups combined the downward trend for all plastics is significant at p=0.043.